nickyspitz/yearly-vision/VISION.md

 # Your Yearly Vision

+This is a thought exercise for aligning with yourself, intended to be completed yearly.
+It will take a good half-day to complete.
+For more information, see the [README](README.md); thanks/credit goes to [Andy Drish](https://andydrish.com/) for publishing this exercise in 2015.

 ## Step 1: Reflect on the previous year
 _Take 30-60 min to explore the highs and lows of your previous year.
 If there are lessons you can distill from those experiences, jot those down under 'Lessons Learned'_
 * Highs: